-A recent seminar attendee from your ability to ask again and again.
-A "NO" reply is not North East Seattle Together personal.
-It's more about the other person's availability (NEST) wrote to say, "Your or limitations than it is about you!
+Understanding this in advance is important for and possibly critical for your psyche, your friendships and your ability to ask again and again.
+A "NO" reply is not personal.
+It's more about the other person's availability or limitations than it is about you!

-helped build community on the Pay attention to times when someone asks you for something and you decline.
+Pay attention to times when someone asks you for something and you decline.
 You'll soon see it's the same the other way around - there are many reasons for a "no" and most have nothing to do with you!!
 It's the particular "ask" that's being rejected, not you!!
 Let's learn to accept the answer and say "thank you" for considering the request.